KrisCheng/Hitchhiker-Guide-to-Machine-Learning/README.md

 # The Hitchhiker's Guide to Machine Learning

-this repository is used for recording my learning travel of Machine Learning, mainly including the theory part and practice part, enjoy it!
+Most of the existing machine learning resource sources online are just table of contents.
+I want to build a roadmap, which is based on my own learning process (completely self-study), for those hitchhikers.
+This repository is based on this purpose and mainly focusses on materials from both theory and coding.

-*Note:* I do have read all the links attached, I think all of they are reliable materials, Please star me. ✧(≖ ◡ ≖)
+I do have read all the links attached here, and I think all of they are reliable materials.
+If you think this repository is helpful, please star me. ✧(≖ ◡ ≖)

-## THEORY PART
+## Basic

 * Regression